GreLeBr/deces_2020/docs/index.md

 Following popular blog [Le prénom : catégorie sociale](http://coulmont.com/bac/index.html) ,
 I plotted first_name by age of deaths as well as last_name by age of death.

 HOWEVER !!!
-These vizualisations need to be taken with a big grain of salts as not all first_name are equivalent.
+These vizualisations need to be taken with a big grain of salt as first_names are not all equivalent.
 Some names were popular in the early 20th century while other are more recents and it has a direct effect on the average age of death associated with a first_name.
 I will describe this issue in more details further down the page.

 Using first name: